All Share (J203) = 112 197

 • Tokyo session time in South Africa

-• Best time to trade in south Africa
+• Best time to trade in South Africa

 10 Best Forex Brokers in South Africa for 2025